stennety/mywebsite/_posts/2023-01-11-state-of-my-smarthome.md

 ---
 published: true
-title: State of my smart home, 2023
+title: 'State of my smart home, 2023'
 ---

 Several friends have visited and asked about my setup, so I thought it would be easiest to